Legend of the Five Rings: Collectible card game

 The Legend of the Five Rings collectible card game is played by two or more players (in tournaments, generally two), each with two decks of at least 40 cards each (formerly at least 30 cards each).
 The game continues until a player has reached one of several different victory conditions, at which point that player is declared the winner.
 Victory conditions include winning militarily (destroying all provinces of one's opponent), by honour (reaching a certain number of honour points), dishonour (forcing one's opponent under a certain honour point threshold), through enlightenment (by putting cards called rings into play) or via a couple of special cards which essentially mean "game won".

 In the game's tournaments players can affect the storyline of the game, their deck construction directly contributing to the lives (or deaths) of the characters involved.
 This is in turn reflected in future expansions of the game, and the mechanics of the cards therein.
 The full current rules of the collectible card game can be found at the Comprehensive Rules Site.
 The Kotei Season runs generally February through June of each year, where regional tournaments occur around the world.
 Each season incorporates a major event currently going on in the Emerald Empire, with each event determining at least one factor of the larger story.
 Kotei winners are pre-qualified into major events such as Gen Con and the European Championships, allowing them to skip the qualifying rounds.

 Legend of the Five Rings has many cards that are directly influenced by players and their actions.
 These cards often feature an attribution on the vertical right side of the card, which includes the name of the player, the event, and the date involved in the creation of the card or theme behind the card.
 Having your name on a card is a goal of many players of Legend of the Five Rings.

 The CCG ended its run in 2015.

+Oracle of the Void

+Having no official search engine for the game, Bryan Reese created the Oracle of the Void, released by Alderac in 2012.
+The Oracle is a search engine which contains the text, visuals, flavor text, and more for every printing of every card in the game's history.
+Bryan created every card entry and every card image in the Oracle.
+Bryan brought onto the project Don Eisele to code, Brook Cunningham to update the wordings for all cards to modern templating, and Brandon Snyder to collect all flavor text for every version of every card.
+In 2015, Ryan Dancey briefly shut down the Oracle of the Void after L5R's sale to Fantasy Flight Games, but Bryan revived the Oracle and gave control of it to Don Eisele who kept it active.

+The Oracle of the Void is widely regarded as the greatest online resource for the card game.